haiwen/seafile-admin-docs/manual/extension/thumbnail-server.md

     Alternatively, you can use an external URL for the thumbnail server to access Seahub, like https://seafile.example.com .
 In this scenario, it is essential to ensure that the CA is trusted on the thumbnail server node.

+!!! tip "About SEAF_SERVER_STORAGE_TYPE"

+    For storage backends such as ceph and swift, you may remove the `SEAF_SERVER_STORAGE_TYPE` configuration item at present, and complete the relevant storage configuration through the seafile.conf file.

+    For standalone deployment of the thumbnail-server on a separate machine (apart from the Seafile server):

+    1. The value of `SEAF_SERVER_STORAGE_TYPE` cannot be set to disk, because the standalone thumbnail-server cannot read the data stored on the local disk of the Seafile server.

+    2. If you use multiple storage backends, you can set `SEAF_SERVER_STORAGE_TYPE` to multiple.
+And the config file should be added

+    3. You can copy the seafile.conf file from the Seafile server node to the config directory of the thumbnail-server node.

 You can run thumbnail server with the following command: